elevien/math50_2025/unit4.md

 - Derive a linear system involving the regression coefficients for the covariances (generalizing what I do in class)
 - Interpret the output of a fitted model with multiple predictors (including with qualitative predictors)
 - Predict how adding a predictor to a model will change the regression coefficient of an existing predictor (given knowledge about predictors).
-- Identify symptoms of colinearity
+- Identify colinearity and understand it's effects on the sample distribution
-- Translate ANOVA to regression language
+- include catagorical predictors in a regression model

 # Wikipedia References
 - [Multiple linear regression](https://en.wikipedia.org/wiki/Multiple_linear_regression)